HAVING BABY BUNNIES

 WHAT SHOULD I PUT IN THE BOX FOR BEDDING?

 Timothy or other grass hay is my first choice followed by soft straw, oat hay or alfalfa.
-Many breeders use pINE shavings but they increase the possibility of eye and respiratory infections from the dust.
-Aspen bedding is a better choice in my opinion.
+Many breeders use pine shavings but they increase the possibility of eye and respiratory infections from the dust.
+Soft grass hay is a better choice in my opinion.

-In very cold weather I use Aspen on the bottom covered by cardboard or sweatshirt material and then hay.
+In very cold weather I use paper bedding on the bottom covered by cardboard or sweatshirt material and then hay.

 If shavings are the only thing available, try to remove them after a week, just before the babies start to open their eyes.